 Honest feedback.
 I will be straightforward with you about both your strengths and weaknesses, so that you can continue to improve as a scholar.
 That includes challenging your ideas to make them the best they can be.

 Opportunities for design work.
 If you want to make games, you’ll have the chance to make games.

 Frequent communication.
-In addition to seeing me face-to-face on a regular basis, you should expect timely responses to emails; for things that require more time from me, like reviewing drafts or writing recommendation letters, I will be clear about how long I need to do a good job.
+In addition to seeing me face-to-face on a regular basis, I will do my best to respond quickly to emails that require my immediate input.
+For things that require more time from me, like reviewing drafts or writing recommendation letters, I will be clear about how long I need to do a good job.

 Input into lab-wide decisions.
 Whether we’re deciding what equipment we need or what problem we want to tackle next, expect me to hear you out and take your input seriously.

 Transparency in attribution, ownership, and roles.
 You’ll know who owns the IP for a project, what it will take to get first authorship on a paper, and how other people are expecting you to contribute.
 (That said: expect to participate freely in the economy of ideas within the lab.
 Ideas are cheap.
 Follow-through is what counts.)

 Access to my network.
 I’ll introduce you to my contacts in both industry and academia, and I’ll help you develop techniques for making contacts of your own.